Understanding Quantum Control Processor Capabilities and Limitations through Circuit Characterization: Control Processor Design

+\paragraph{Proposed Approaches:} We propose two ISAs that differ from existing approaches in their quantum operation encoding efficiency, in their support of larger number of qubits, and in being topology-agnostic.

+\textit{QUASAR} is a SIMD quantum extension to the RISC-V ISA that explicitly supports quantum operations (gates) and timing control.
+In contrast to eQASM, we prioritize the ability to control a large number of qubits in a scalar format (single gate, multiple qubit) with different addressing modes and provide a generic (topology-agnostic) mode to address two qubits in a two-qubit gate.
+Gate instruction scheduling and decomposition for a specific connectivity is done by the compiler.
+With a fixed 32-bit instruction length, QUASAR supports up to 512 qubits (compared to seven for eQASM), two addressing modes (immediate and mask), and up to 15 unique gates (single-qubit, two-qubit, arbitrary rotation, measurement).

+\textit{qV} is vector version of QUASAR that uses a double index format that leverages and extends vector instructions to address both forms of parallelism (SIMD and MIMD), prioritizing control throughput over processor design complexity.

-In addition to the traditional vector operations, e.g. load, store, add, etc., we add two new instruction classes for executing quantum gates.
+qV adds two new instruction classes for quantum gates.
 The first ({\tt vqqi}) is a two-register format with an {\tt op} field to specify a common gate.
-Such an instruction takes the two list of qubits (two vectors of indices) and applies the same operator (gate) to all of them.
-In essence, this expresses the traditional SIMD-style approach to parallelism with the caveat that it is only applied to a subset of qubits in the system.
+Such an instruction takes the two lists of qubits (two vectors of indices) and applies the same operator (gate) to all of them.
+In essence, this expresses the traditional SIMD-style approach to parallelism.
 The second form ({\tt vqqg}) is a three-register format.
-As before, we have two lists of qubits (vector registers encode indices of qubits) but augment this with a third register that encodes the gate to be applied ({\tt gate[vreg3[]] qubits[vreg1[i]], qubits[vreg2[i]]}).
-This novel form that combines two qubit index lists with a quantum gate list allowing us to easily express MIMD parallelism (any combination of qubits and gates).
+As before, we have two lists of qubits (vector registers encode indices of qubits) but augment this with a third register that encodes a list of gates to be applied ({\tt gate[vreg3[]] qubits[vreg1[i]], qubits[vreg2[i]]}).
+This novel form combines two qubit index lists with a quantum gate list easily expressing MIMD parallelism (any combination of qubits and gates).
 Masking can be effected with either a {\tt nop} field in the third register or enumerating qubits from 1 (qubit$_1$ is the first qubit) and treating any index of zero in the first register as a {\tt nop}.

-Vector architectures have a rich design space.
-In addition to the maximum vector length (number of gates that can be executed by a single instruction), there is the initiation rate (number of gates that can be executed per cycle), the number of vector registers (limited by the RISC-V instruction length), and the size of each vector element.
-One should tailor the MVL to match the typical SIMD or MIMD parallelism available in a quantum circuit (maximum number of gates in a window that address different qubits).
-Finally, one can select the vector element size (VES) used for qubit indices to support computers of varying numbers of qubits (8b, 16b, and 32b elements enable quantum computers of 255, 64K, and 4~billion qubits respectively).